autogosling/autogosling-tool/README.md

 3. Get a GPT API key [here](https://platform.openai.com/account/api-keys)

-After getting the key, store in a .env file at project root directory.
+After getting the key, store in a .env file at the flask directory.

 ```.env
 #.env